Top Rye Whiskeys For Easy Drinking

 Like bourbon, its sweeter counterpart, rye is a quintessentially American type of whiskey.
 Although there are Canadian ryes, they can be quite different from those made in the United States.
 (They even spell “whiskey” differently as “whisky.”)
 Federal law requires that rye whiskey must be made from a mash containing at least 51 percent rye grain, distilled to no more than 160 proof and aged in charred, new oak barrels.
 If the spirit is aged for at least two years, it can be further designated as “straight rye whiskey.”

-Many of the selections on GAYOT’s list of Best Ryes have been aged considerably longer.
+Many of the options on GAYOT’s list of Best Ryes have been aged considerably longer.
 Enjoy the recent rye renaissance by downing these fine whiskeys straight, or hearken back to their heyday and mix them in a Manhattan, Sazerac or an Old-Fashioned.
+These selections are presented in alphabetical order.

 In 2016, Crown Royal Northern Harvest Rye became the first Canadian rye to earn World Whisky of the Year in Jim Murray’s Annual Whisky Bible.